outroll/directus-lts/tests/blackbox/readme.md

 Make sure the containers for the databases are running by running `docker compose up -d` in this folder.

-Directus needs to be deployed with `pnpm --filter directus9 deploy --prod dist`.
+Directus needs to be deployed with `pnpm --filter directus-lts deploy --prod dist`.
 When using the `test:blackbox` script in the workspace root (`pnpm -w run test:blackbox`) this is already done.

 ## Running tests locally